Knowing how to cook the perfect steak is an art – and is often a great way to impress your friends or your partner.

 - A good layer of creamy-white fat around the top of sirloin steaks/rump steaks is essential – especially for the barbecue!

-Five rules for cooking the perfect steak
+5 rules to cook the perfect steak

 - Lightly brush the steak (not the pan) with a little olive oil, and season the meat with sea salt and freshly ground black pepper.